 We were also given stink eye when trying to order a beer or coffee at a place that was closing in 30 minutes.
 I can appreciate that the people working there just want to go home and later found that weekends are at double-time so can also appreciate that the owners want them gone too.
 Still…

 The worst of when Aussies didn’t win me over customer service wise came from the airline industry.
 While waiting on the tarmac at the gate on an already delayed flight I got up to use the bathroom to release the litre of liquid that I was not allowed to take on the flight.
-To my surprise (and horror), I found the lavatories were locked before take off.
+To my surprise (and horror), I found the lavatories were locked before taking off.

 Flight attendant: “Return to your seat.
 We are about to take off”

-Me: “There’re still people boarding the plane.”
+Me: “They’re still people boarding the plane.”

 Flight attendant:” We are about to take off.
 Take your seat now.”